janat-t/bootcamp-discord-bot/README.md

     - List all team on current guild or a channel
 ### Meeting
   - `/new_meeting team_name title date_time`
-    - Create a new meeting associated with the team with name `team_name` with title of `title` at the time `date_time`
+    - Create a new meeting associated with the team with name team_name with title and date_time
   - `/meetings [team_name]`
-    - List all meeting on current guild or a team
+    - List all meeting scheduled on current guild or team_name

 ## To be Implemented Features